Limit theorems for random Dirichlet series with summation over primes, with an application to Rademacher random multiplicative functions: Proof of Theorem

 \begin{proposition} Assume that $\me[\eta]=0$ and $\sigma^2=\me[\eta^2]\in(0,\infty)$.
 Then

 and

 \end{proposition}

-At this point it is reasonable to explain the argument justifying \eqref{5.17}.
+We briefly explain the strategy behind the proof of \eqref{5.17}.
 The sum $\sum_p \frac{\eta_p}{p^{1/2+s}}$ will now be split into three fragments: initial, intermediate and final.
 It will be shown in Lemma \ref{lemma5.7} that the initial and the final fragments do not contribute to the LIL provided that the variables $\eta_p$ within each fragment are properly truncated and centered.
 Lemma \ref{lemma5.8} treats the intermediate fragment which gives a principal contribution to the LIL.
 Our proof is based on the converse part of the Borel-Cantelli lemma, which requires independence.
 The independence requirement complicates to some extent a selection of the intermediate fragment.
 Unlike in the proof of \eqref{5.1}, it suffices to prove \eqref{5.17} for a suitable sequence.
 This is a simplifying feature of \eqref{5.17} in comparison to \eqref{5.1}.

 In what follows we assume without further notice that $\me [\eta]=0$ and $\sigma^2={\rm Var}\,[\eta]=1$.
 Also, we use the sets $A_{p,\theta}(s)$ and the corresponding variables $\widetilde{\eta}_{p,\theta}(s)$ with $\theta=1$. \begin{lemma} Fix any $\gamma>0$ and put $\mathfrak{s}_n:=\exp(-\exp(n^{1+\gamma}))$ for $n\ge 1$.
 Let $N_1$ and $N_2$ be functions which take positive integer values, may depend on $\gamma$ and satisfy\footnote{For instance, one can take $N_1(s)=\lfloor (\log 1/s)^{1/2}\rfloor$ or $N_1(s)=\lfloor\exp(\eee^{\log 1/s/\log\log 1/s})\rfloor$ and $N_2(s)=\lfloor \exp((1/s)\log 1/s)\rfloor$.} $\lim_{s\to 0+}N_1(s)=\infty$, $\lim_{s\to 0+}(\log\log N_1(s)/\log 1/s)=0$, $\lim_{s\to 0+}(\log\log N_2(s)/\log 1/s)=1$ and $\lim_{s\to 0+}s\log N_2(s)=\infty$.
 Then